 Artist David Bernardy: The past few months I was re-reading some stuff.
 Read again A Visit from the Goon Squad by Jennifer Egan, and still liked it a lot.
 And read Hilary Mantel’s Wolf Hall for the third time.
 I can fall into that book forever.
 Also read Jennifer Willoughby’s poems from her book Beautiful Zero.
 Check her out.

 Poet Mara Jebsen: Andre Leon Grey makes amazing (and very symmetrical) sculptural pieces in Raleigh, N.C.

 Artist David Bernardy: I recently came across the collage work of Brazilian artist Diego Max.
-He has these pieced together portraits that incorporate anatomical drawings, diagrams, floral design and scientific illustrations.
+He pieces together portraits that incorporate anatomical drawings, diagrams, floral design, and scientific illustrations.
 Wonderful stuff…

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).

 Poet Mara Jebsen: I should note that I was reading a book called Other Minds by Peter Godfrey-Smith just before I saw the Broadsided call.
 It is about the octopus and the origins of consciousness—and it just made me think about a family tree that goes all the way back to the very first nervous systems, possibly 700 million years ago.
 So I had an idea in mind when I looked at the art, and probably somewhat superimposed it.

 Artist David Bernardy: I just want to thank Mara for all the kind attention she paid to my art and for making such a lovely piece in response to it.
 And also a big thank you to all the Broadsided for all the good work they do.
 Ya’ll are the best.